Joshua Fisher, LFA

 • ArtsWA

-• Phil Freelon Perkins&Will Competition 2023 | Finalist
+• Phil Freelon Perkins&Will Competition 2023 | Shortlist Finalist

-• Phil Freelon Perkins&Will Competition 2024 | Finalist
+• Phil Freelon Perkins&Will Competition 2024 | Shortlist & Honorable Mention

-• Sustainable Skatepark Toolkit | Innovation Incubator Fall 2024 Grant Award
+• Sustainable Skatepark Toolkit | Innovation Incubator Fall 2024 | Research Grant

-Josh Fisher is a designer, visual storyteller, and advocate for regenerative architecture with over a decade of experience creating spaces that support ecological resilience, community well-being, and meaningful design outcomes.
+Joshua Fisher, LFA is an Associate and Director of Visualization.
+He is a designer, visual storyteller, and advocate for regenerative architecture with over a decade of experience creating spaces that support ecological resilience, community well-being, and meaningful design outcomes.
 As McLennan Design’s first employee, he has worked closely with founder Jason F. McLennan to help shape the firm’s vision and deliver transformative projects around the world.

-His portfolio includes HMTX HQ, ASHRAE HQ, LEAP Masterplan, Virginia’s first public Living Building, Washington’s LBC-certified Heron Hall, and Minnesota’s first Living Building university project at Winona State, with additional experience across North America, Latin America, Asia, and Australia.
+He has worked integrally with project teams on multiple award-winning projects from McCall Field Campus, Henrico County Center for Environmental Studies and Sustainability, HMTX HQ, ASHRAE HQ, LEAP Masterplan, Virginia’s first public Living Building, Washington’s LBC-certified Heron Hall, and Minnesota’s first Living Building university project at Winona State, with additional experience across North America, Latin America, Asia, and Australia.

 JoshFisher2